 If you plan to visit more than three national parks in a year, definitely get an America the Beautiful pass to save money.

-We found that mornings are the best times to explore the park as the traffic is minimal.
 If you can’t get here early morning on the first day, definitely plan on spending the night in the park so that you can have the park virtually to yourself in the early morning the next day.

 Should you visit both Sequoia and Kings Canyon in one weekend?

+There’s a lot to see and do, and there’s also a lot of driving involved.
 It’s about 30 miles, or an hour’s drive, between the two parks.
 It’s also about an hour’s drive to get up the mountain.

 Is your goal to drive by everything and not get out, explore, hike, or enjoy the nature?

-Is Sequoia National Park worth visiting?
+Is Sequoia National Park Worth Visiting?

 Yes, absolutely.
 The Sequoias are one of the most beautiful places I’ve ever visited.
 These big, beautiful trees will stay in your memories long after you leave.